Samizo-AITL/zenn-articles/articles/en/01_semiconductor/index.md

 ---

-## 🧱 Legacy Technology | Failure, Physics, and Engineering Decisions
+## 🧱 Legacy Technology | Failure and Engineering Decisions

-> **Records from an era when semiconductor products were
-> directly ruled by device physics, process limitations,
-> and non-negotiable reliability constraints.**
+This section records **actual product cases** from the late 1990s to early 2000s, focusing on:

+- Observed failure phenomena
+- Corresponding physical mechanisms
+- Limits of yield recovery
+- Decisions to continue or terminate development

+The purpose is **documentation**, not reuse in current manufacturing.

 - [15.
 What Is Legacy Technology? — Failures from the Era Ruled by Physics](./15_legacy_intro.md)
 - [16.
 Pause Refresh Anomalies in 0.25 µm DRAM — Observed Phenomena](./16_legacy_dram_1.md)